mpkrir: Krylov-IR solver

 I do not export this function.
 The idea is that you use mpglu and do not touch either the constructor or the solver directly.

-Use a multi-precision factorization to solve a linear system with plain vanilla iterative refinement.
+Use a multi-precision factorization to solve a linear system with IR-Krylov metods

 This is the generic solver used by GMRES-IR and BiCGSTAB-IR.
 You use the correct MPKFact = Union{MPGFact,MPBFact} structure and mpkrir will do the right thing.